vdchs/zmk-config-totem/readme.md

 ```

 ## Special hold functions
-In the keymap I've marked some keys with a *.
+In the keymap I've marked some keys with a `*`.
 These keys I can hold for some special functionality.
 This is not meant for speed, but solely for comfort.
 ```
 - =           produce an arrow (->/=>) when held
-;             appends the semi to the end of a line (HOME+;) consonants '  can be held to be duplicated (zz, '')
+;             appends the symbol to the end of a line (HOME+;) consonants '  can be held to be duplicated (zz, '')
 ```